MICA-MNI/micapipe/QUICK_FIX_GUIDE.md

 # QUICK START - Fixed Docker Build

 ## Problem FIXED ✅
-"no space left on device" error → Build directory separated from large files
+"no space left on device" error → Build happens ON SERVER with more space

 ## What Changed
-- Build now runs from: `/host/cassio/export03/data/enning/downloads/micapipe_build/`
+- ⚠️  **CRITICAL: Builds happen ON SERVER, NOT in home directory!**
-- Large files stay in: `/host/cassio/export03/data/enning/downloads/`
+- Build location: `/host/cassio/export03/data/enning/downloads/`
-- Docker build context: <500MB (was 8GB+)
+- Pre-downloaded files + build files in SAME directory (simple!)

 ## Run These Commands